MCN – Modern Cloth Nappies

 TPU – Thermoplastic Polyurethane.
 The waterproof outer layer, fabric backed with a laminate and heat bonded.

-WAHM – Work At Home Mum.
-A nappy or other reusable products that’s made and sewn by hand at home.
+WAHM – Work At Home Mum/Maker.
+A nappy or other reusable products that’s made and sewn by hand in Australia.

 Prep – Preparing nappies for use.
 All new nappies need to be washed before they are first worn.
 Natural fibre nappies may need several washes or soaking to build absorbency.